danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - liquidity pressure
 - DXY overlay

 That is good for clarity, but it also means small data changes can flip the regime abruptly.
-The guide shows many sharp cutoffs, such as VIX bands, CAPE bands, HY OAS bands, and yield curve thresholds.

 #### B. The model is vulnerable to “story stacking”
 Several signals are economically related: